A Wart Is A Virus

 Each patient is unique; therefore, results of treatment may vary.

-If you are embarrassed by warts, please visit one of our three locations in the metro Atlanta, GA, area.
+If you are embarrassed by warts, please visit one of our four locations in the metro Atlanta, GA, area.
 One of our dermatologists can evaluate your condition and recommend a treatment plan.
 MetroDerm, P.C. serves patients from many cities including Cumming, Gainsville, Johns Creek, Sandy Springs, and Buckhead.